privacyguides/privacyguides.org/docs/ai-chat.md

 </div>

 Kobold shines best when you are looking for heavy customisation and tweaking, such as for roleplaying purposed.
-It allows you to modify the model temperature,the context window.
+It allows you to modify parameters such as the AI model temperature and the AI chat's system prompt.
 It also supports creating a network tunnel to access AI models from other devices, such as your phone.

 <div class="admonition note" markdown>
 <p class="admonition-title">Compatibility Issues</p>